A cougar is more than a match for a single medium, large, or even a giant size dog

 Other dogs:

 But LGDs are only one group that I am mentioning because they have low prey drive, meaning that they won’t go out challenging everyone within their reach perceiving them to be a threat.
-There are other great guard breeds also, mostly for tropical climates, that can serve the purpose equally well – Fila Brasiliero, Dogo Argentino, Pressa Canario, American and Japanese Akitas, South African Boerbol, Italian Cane Corso, Pakistani Bulli Kutta, Pit Bulls, etc.
+There are other great guarding breeds also, mostly for tropical climates, that can serve the purpose equally well – Fila Brasiliero, Dogo Argentino, Pressa Canario, American and Japanese Akitas, South African Boerbol, Italian Cane Corso, Indo-Pakistani Bulli Kutta, Pit Bulls, etc.

 The only drawback with these breeds is that they generally have a high ‘prey’ drive and they may take on the challenge aggressively, rather than passively like the LGDs, and may get hurt or even killed in the process.
 Protection of these family members should be top of the mind priority.